Skip to main content

 Plan costs and overview

-You can add these costs within the plan overview, found under the icon.
-You can click on the numbers behind each 'type' to select the corresponding Dwellings.
+Add these costs in the plan overview, found under the icon.
+Click the numbers next to each type to select the corresponding Homes.

 PC Overview